Oil retreats after Monday's rally; stocks gain

 The dollar rebounded, reaching a 4-1/2-year high following the decline in oil, which has helped to lift the dollar against commodity-linked currencies.

-U.S. Treasuries prices fell, pressured by Wall Street's rally and institutional investors readying for a $6 billion corporate bond deal from Amazon (AMZN.O).
+U.S. Treasuries prices fell, pressured by Wall Street's rally and institutional investors readying for a $6 billion corporate bond deal from Amazon.

 (Additional reporting by Rodrigo Campos and Daniel Bases in New York; Editing by Catherine Evans, Dan Grebler and Andre Grenon)